cw-ec/reports_creation/README.md

 this type of interface is not recommended or supported.
 Please note that when run the tools will overwrite any preexisting files in their respective output folders.
 If needing to retain any files for archival purposes please make a copy in another directory.

+When running the tool open the command line (cmd) <kbd>⊞ Win</kbd> then type cmd to bring up the cmd window.

 ### Data Download